pratikshavanjare/Networking-1/journal/week10.md

 1. **Packet Filtering Firewall**

    - Acts like a basic gatekeeper that looks at the IP address, port number, and protocol of each packet.

    - Fast and simple, but only checks the header, so it can’t see deeper into the data.

 2. **Stateful Firewall**

    - Remembers active connections, so it knows which packets belong to an ongoing session.

    - Safer than packet filtering because it can track traffic context, not just individual packets.

 3. **Proxy Firewall**

    - Works like a middle-man between your network and the internet.

    - Hides the real IP addresses of your devices, making it harder for attackers to target your network.

 4. **Next-Generation Firewall**

    - Goes beyond basic filtering, inspecting the content of packets deeply.

    - Can identify applications, block advanced threats, and stop malicious activity before it reaches your network.

 --------------------------------------------------------

 # Router Redundancy (HSRP, VRRP, GLBP)

+A network setup where multiple routers or paths ensure continuous connectivity if one router or link fails.

 A router in a company like DXC Technology works just like an IT coordinator who handles all employee requests.
 When DXC employees open client websites, access internal tools, join Teams meetings, or download project files, all their requests go to the router first.
 The router decides the correct and fastest path—whether the data should go to a client server, DXC’s internal network, or the internet.
 It then brings the response back to the right employee’s laptop without mixing anything up.
 Just like an IT coordinator keeps work smooth and organized inside DXC, the router keeps all network traffic flowing safely and efficiently.